trinodb/trino.io/development/process.md

 4. Create a Github [pull request]({{site.github_repo_url}}/pulls) (PR).

-    1. Make sure the pull request passes the tests in Travis CI.
+    1. Make sure the pull request passes the tests in CI.
     2. If known, request a review from an expert in the area changed.
 If unknown, ask for help on [Slack](/slack.html).

 5. Review is performed by one or more reviewers.